 "These products worked great!
 There was no problems with touching anything in or on the Kamado Joe and the baster was excellent.
 A must-have.
 It has a rest in the bottom of it so the top stays up and doesn’t mess up your counter, or BBQ.

 The brine worked well - I just added ice to a cooler to keep my fridge free.
-Charcoal and apple wood with the brining kit gave great taste and flavour to the bird.
-Christmas is coming!!" - Susan
+Charcoal and apple wood with the brining kit gave great taste and flavour to the bird!!" - Susan

 - Kamado Joe